 If you choose to supplement your bedding with an electric blanket, you may be pleasantly surprised by the associated energy costs.
 According to an Energy Savers booklet produced by the U.S. Department of Energy, an electric blanket is among the very least expensive home appliances you can use.
 Another DOE report found that the typical energy costs for an electric blanket are around $17.60 annually, compared to a $66 average for using a space heater.

 It can be a bit disconcerting to bring an electric device into bed with you, and it is possible for your blanket to overheat if you don't take the proper precautions.
-Fortunately, you have little to fear if you follow a few electric blanket safety tips:
+Fortunately, you have little to fear if you follow a few electric blanket safety tips.
+Here’s how to use an electric blanket safely:

 If you take care of your electric blanket, and exercise good judgment when using it, it can provide a toasty and inexpensive way to get a warm and restful night of sleep.